Resilient-Labs/complex-api-bootcamp/README.md

 For this complex API project I used a random word generator api to present a word.
 That displayed word's value was then input into a second nested API that then provided the definition of that word.

+I used HTML, CSS, API documentation, and JavaScript to complete this project.

 ![image](https://github.com/fjh321/Complex-API-1-FJH/assets/64885403/646cefb4-4493-46c3-a3bd-17cea2ada7b8)

 ### Lessons Learned :